 How to prepare the injection.

-How to use disposable syringes.
+Proper use of disposable syringes.

 How to give the injection.

-How long the injection can be stored.
+How long the injection is stable.

 If you have any questions about any of this, check with your doctor.